OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Introduction

 The \system framework provides a simulator that accurately measures the end-to-end running time of protocols, including both communication and computation time.
 To model computation cost in many-party protocols, \system records the actual computation time for each party, and simulates these computations running in parallel.
 To model communication cost, \system uses a model of network latency based on actual internet latency data collected from internet speed tests. \system builds on the existing \abides framework~\cite{byrd2019abides} to coordinate the simultaneous execution and communication of the parties and measure the total running time of the protocol.

 To ease the implementation of new protocols, \system provides a domain-specific language (DSL) embedded in Python for defining synchronous secure aggregation protocols.
-The \system DSL makes it straightforward to translate formal round-oriented protocol descriptions into implementations, and also provides utilities for common cryptographic constructs like public-key encryption and secret sharing.
-In several case studies, we have used the \system DSL to implement existing protocols from the literature in fewer than 100 lines of code.
+The \system DSL makes it straightforward to translate protocol descriptions into implementations, and also provides utilities for common cryptographic constructs like public-key encryption and secret sharing.
+We have used the \system DSL to implement existing several protocols from the literature in fewer than 100 lines of code.

 We use \system to conduct an empirical comparison between several existing protocols implemented in our case studies.
 The results are mostly consistent with existing conclusions about protocol performance, but also yield new insights about the concrete performance of these protocols.
 For example, we show that network latency has relatively little effect on the total running time for these protocols, and that packed secret sharing has a significant impact on performance for some protocols.
+In addition, we empirically validate the simulator's accuracy by comparing it against ``ground truth'' performance results obtained by executing the same protocols on real hardware.

-We release the \system framework and our case study implementations as open source.\footnote{\url{https://github.com/uvm-plaid/olympia}} In addition to comparing the performance of existing protocols, we hope that \system will be useful as a standardized benchmarking tool for new protocols, and also as a tool for helping to refine existing protocols for better performance, to develop new protocols, and to evaluate protocol suitability for specific real-world deployment scenarios. \paragraph{Contributions.} In summary, our contributions are: \begin{itemize}[leftmargin=10pt, itemsep=0pt,topsep=3pt] \item We present \system, a simulation framework for secure aggregation protocols that accurately models the concrete performance of protocols with millions of participants \item We use \system to evaluate several existing protocols at scales that are not practical without a simulator \item We show that evaluation with \system leads to important insights about the concrete performance of protocols, including some that can help improve protocol performance \end{itemize}
+We release the \system framework and our case study implementations as open source.\footnote{\url{https://github.com/uvm-plaid/olympia}} In addition to comparing the performance of existing protocols, we hope that \system will be useful as a standardized benchmarking tool for new protocols, and also as a tool for helping to refine existing protocols for better performance, to develop new protocols, and to evaluate protocol suitability for specific real-world deployment scenarios.

+\paragraph{Contributions.} In summary, our contributions are: \begin{itemize}[leftmargin=10pt, itemsep=0pt,topsep=0pt] \item We present \system, a simulation framework for secure aggregation protocols that accurately models the concrete performance of protocols with millions of participants \item We use \system to evaluate several existing protocols at scales that are not practical without a simulator \item We show that evaluation with \system leads to important insights about the concrete performance of protocols, including some that can help improve protocol performance \item We validate \system's simulation accuracy by comparing its results against actual execution times for a small number of clients \end{itemize}